monoklabs/monok-docs/docs/integrations.rst

 website.com/wp-json/monok/*

-The wildcard is there because there are two paths, Nginx configurations understands wildcards
+The wildcard is there because there are two paths, Nginx configurations understand wildcards

 If your Nginx setup resitricts IP's, open it up for this address: 51.15.93.77